Table of contents

-The Massachusetts minimum wage will increase from $14.25 per hour to $15 per hour on January 1, 2023 for non-tipped employees, which is higher than the federal minimum wage of $7.25.
+The Massachusetts minimum wage increased to $15 per hour on January 1, 2023 for non-tipped employees, which is higher than the federal minimum wage of $7.25.

 The Massachusetts tipped employee minimum wage is a little different.
-If you run a business with tipped employees (defined as employees who receive more than $20 a month in tips), you may pay them a minimum wage of $6.15 per hour in 2022, with that rate rising to $6.75 in 2023.
+If you run a business with tipped employees (defined as employees who receive more than $20 a month in tips), you may pay them a minimum wage of $6.75 per hour.
 However, employees must be informed of this hourly rate and must receive at least the minimum wage when actual tips and wages are combined.

 Keep in mind that counties, cities, and towns may have their own minimum wage laws.
 Be sure to check which local wage laws, such as the minimum wage in Boston, Massachusetts, may apply to you.